ihmeuw/vivarium/docs/source/concepts/population.rst

 Filtering Simulants
 +++++++++++++++++++

-There are three types of filtering that can be applied when using a population view to get attributes or private columns.
+There are two types of filtering that can be applied when using a population view to get attributes or private columns.

-First, after a population view has been created on a component, that component can call :meth:`vivarium.framework.population.population_view.PopulationView.set_default_query` to set a query that will be used by default every time that view is used to access data.
-There is an optional ``include_default_query`` argument that defaults to True that can be used to bypass default query filtering if desired.

-Second, a ``query`` argument can be passed in to any population view ``get_`` data method to filter the simulants returned for that specific call.
-This query string will be appended to the default query if one exists.
+First, a ``query`` argument can be passed in to any of the population view's :meth:`~vivarium.framework.population.population_view.PopulationView.get_attributes`, :meth:`~vivarium.framework.population.population_view.PopulationView.get_attribute_frame`, :meth:`~vivarium.framework.population.population_view.PopulationView.get_private_columns`, or :meth:`~vivarium.framework.population.population_view.PopulationView.get_filtered_index` to filter the simulants returned for that specific call.

-Finally, if any components have registered an untracking query, untracked simulants will be automatically filtered out.
+Second, if any components have registered an untracking query, untracked simulants will be automatically filtered out.
 There is an optional ``include_untracked`` argument that defaults to False that can be used to bypass the untracked filtering if desired.